PLAIT-Project/AnonymizationTool/README.md

 More detailed instructions can be found in the Manual.

 ## Manual
-The full manual for physicians, doctors and scientists who have .fcs/.lmds files for anonymization, is available here: http://137.248.121.81:9798/plait/anonymisierungsapp/ (link is only accessible from the university network of the University of Marburg.)
+The full manual for physicians, doctors and scientists who have .fcs/.lmds files for anonymization, is available (here)[http://137.248.121.81:9798/plait/anonymisierungsapp/]; link is only accessible from eduroam)

 After this, a new window should pop-up: <br>